-The module provides an opportunity for students to undertake, guided, individual research into a subject related to their programme of study.
-Students are required to take independent ownership of their project and demonstrate this through their management of the available resources, including meetings with project supervisor(s), the timely acquisition of relevant information/experimental results.
+This module is an opportunity for students to undertake, guided, individual research into a subject related to civil engineering.
+It is an opportunity to use the skills and knowledge thus far accumulated.
+Students have independent ownership of their project and demonstrate this through for example; their management of the available resources, including meetings with project supervisor(s) and timely acquisition of relevant information/experimental results.
 They must prepare and submit a formal, written, report to a specific deadline and subsequently present and defend their work at an oral examination.

 Number of Credits: 30

 JACs code: H200

 Practical/Performance Hours: 3

 Introductory material on what a project is and how to get started will be presented in Semester 1.
 This will include the role of the literature review; how to develop aims and objectives and methodological approaches.

 The Individual project forms the basis for a concentrated study of a topic and may involve: a laboratory investigation; the design of a structure or scheme; a computer-based study such as a finite element study or hydrological predictions; a mathematical analysis; a comprehensive critical literature survey or any combination of these activities.
 Projects should usually include a critical review of published data and in ALL cases a certain amount of individual research is required that should discussed in relation to the relevant background literature.